YipYuXin/computing-work-1/README.md

 ARGON

-ms poh
+Ms Poh
 we are elves
-we work for the candy
+working for the candy
 cos we want many :)

-mdm sim
+Mdm Sim
 she's a mom
-helps with all our things
+helping with all our things
-cares for all us bings :D
+caring for all us bings :D

-ms ng
+Ms Ng
 she teaches us about the world the big big world so big so much to memorise

-mrs chu
+Mrs Chu
 we consult
-she divulge
+she divulges
-mission accomplised
+mission accomplished